utkarsh-goel-21/crypto-futures-trading-bot/README.md

 ## Disclaimer

+**⚠️ IMPORTANT: EDUCATIONAL PURPOSE ONLY**

+This software is provided for **EDUCATIONAL AND INFORMATIONAL PURPOSES ONLY**.
+It is NOT financial advice or a recommendation to trade.

 **USE AT YOUR OWN RISK**

+- The author(s) bear **NO RESPONSIBILITY** for any losses incurred through use of this software
+- Cryptocurrency trading involves **SUBSTANTIAL RISK OF LOSS**
+- You may lose **ALL of your investment**
-This bot is for educational purposes.
-Cryptocurrency trading involves substantial risk of loss.
-Past performance does not guarantee future results.
-Always test thoroughly on testnet before using real funds.
+- Past performance does **NOT** guarantee future results
+- Always test thoroughly on testnet before using real funds
+- Never invest money you cannot afford to lose
+- By using this software, you accept **FULL RESPONSIBILITY** for all trading decisions and outcomes

 ## Contributing